WHAT IT IS

 HOW IT STARTED

 The original Pickle Patch blog was born in 2008, when our first daughter was 6 months old.
 I began the blog as a way of keeping our family updated on our (okay, really just the baby’s) adventures as we traveled up and down the East Coast for the summer.
 When that summer ended and we returned to California, multiple family members asked me to keep the blog going.
 So I did.
-Over the next three years, as we added two more daughters to our family, it served as a kind of newsletter where I’d post occasional updates (“Fiona’s walking!”
-“Campbell’s talking!”
-“Georgia’s been born!”).
+Over the next three years, as we added two more daughters to our family, it served as a sort of newsletter where I’d post occasional updates.

 I decided to change it up.
-Instead of writing updates for immediate family, I started writing for me.
-I wrote about what I was experiencing, feeling and thinking — as a wife, as a mom, as a recent transplant to small town Vermont.
-Because those aspects of my identity are always under development, so is this blog.
+Instead of writing updates for immediate family, I wrote about what I was experiencing, feeling and thinking — as a wife, as a mom, as a recent transplant to small town Vermont.

 WHAT’S WITH THE NAME?